 Uganda has (comparatively) high growth – but equally huge deficits in terms of infrastructure and skills.

-For a fascinating snapshot of Ugandan society (tourists look away now), read this excellent article Yes, Uganda is not Spain, but what do we see when we look in the mirror? from this week’s Monitor.
-Not all the comments make sense!
+For a fascinating snapshot of Ugandan society (tourists look away now), read this excellent article Yes, Uganda is not Spain, but what do we see when we look in the mirror? from this week’s Daily Monitor newspaper.
+Not all the comments make sense to me!
 But debate is alive and well in UG.

 If you prefer figures and stats, read this article ‘Even With Its Loads of Problems, Spain Indeed Is Not Uganda.’

 Two years later, at the Africa Travel Association (ATA) Congress in Kampala, President Yoweri Museveni reignited the Uganda vs Spain debate.
 Museveni is a great speaker, often funny (not always intentionally), but he’s no fool.
 Jokes aside, he had a serious message.
 Opening the annual week-long ATA Congress, the President of Uganda told the audience that whenever he watches international weather on TV, the presenter shows us that “They’re roasting in Riyadh and freezing in Sweden…”